 Local Flexibility (LF): This rating indicates that recipients have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

-ACTIONS REQUIRED:

-NLF: Boards must:
+NLF: Recipients must:

-develop and implement written procedures to address the storage and use of disability-related and medical information as required by WIA §188, 29 CFR §32.15(d) and §37.37(b)(1)–(2), §504 of the Rehabilitation Act of 1973, and the State of Texas Methods of Administration;
+develop and implement written procedures on the storage and use of disability-related and medical information as required by WIOA §188, 29 CFR §38.41(b)(1)–(3) and §32.15(d), Section 504 of the Rehabilitation Act of 1973, and the State of Texas Nondiscrimination Plan;

 ensure that the procedures include guidelines for storing information in a manner that provides confidentiality; and

-ensure that the procedures include prohibitions on the use and disclosure of information, except as provided in 29 CFR §32.15(d).
+ensure that the procedures include prohibitions on the use and disclosure of information, except as provided in 29 CFR §38.41(b)(3).

-NLF: Boards must ensure that appropriate staff is apprised of and complies with the requirements in this WD Letter.
+NLF: Recipients must ensure that appropriate staff members are apprised of and comply with the requirements in this WD Letter.

 INQUIRIES:

-Direct inquiries regarding this WD Letter to the Equal Opportunity Officer for your local workforce development area or to EO.Reports@twc.state.tx.us.
+Send inquiries regarding this WD Letter to wfpolicy.clarifications@twc.state.tx.us.

 ATTACHMENT: